This is a list of places to visit in Bucharest. Why? Because Bucharest is my hometown, and I know more about it than I

-This 120 years old construction is a symbol of the national culture.
-The Romanian Athenaeum is an important landmark of Romania, considered to be the heart of the Romanian culture.
+This 120-year-old construction is a symbol of the national culture.
+The Romanian Athenaeum is an important landmark of Romania, considered to be the heart of Romanian culture.

 Over the years, many important Romanian people and guests from abroad have walked through its halls.
 The Romanian Atheneum offers an exceptional acoustic, making it a home for any important international musician or orchestra, qualifying among the best buildings in the world with such exceptional acoustic qualities.

 The National Theatre of Bucharest was named after the famous playwright, Ion Luca Caragiale.
 The I.L.
 Caragiale National Theatre of Bucharest is a cultural institution having national importance.
 The theatre aims to promote cultural and artistic values, both from Romania and from abroad, with its performances and repertoires.

-Having a history of over 160 years (founded 1852), the national theatre is considered a cultural brand and it’s famous beyond Romanian borders.
+Having a history of over 160 years (founded in 1852), the national theatre is considered a cultural brand, and it’s famous beyond Romanian borders.

 The building went under reconstruction, aiming to become A new theatre for a new public – a multivalent cultural vocation.
-The institution is seen as a complex cultural centre, adding new spaces along the halls of repertoire: exhibition spaces, a National Theater of Bucharest Museum, a lecture hall, libraries, cafes.
+The institution is seen as a complex cultural centre, adding new spaces along the halls of repertoire: exhibition spaces, a National Theater of Bucharest Museum, a lecture hall, libraries, and cafes.